-If you’re looking for you or your partners wedding rings made from naturally white metals, other than silver, the decision comes down to either platinum or palladium.
+If you’re looking to have you and/or your partner’s wedding rings made from naturally white metals, gold wedding rings—which much be alloyed in order to be made white—are not an option.
+Other than silver, the decision comes down to either platinum or palladium.

 1. History of Platinum and Palladium In Jewelry Production

-Both platinum and palladium are considered among the rarest of metals on the earth's crust.
-Historically, palladium was discovered recently in the early 1800's, while platinum has been used by Pre-Columbian indigenous people in Central America, who made artifacts out of a platinum and gold compound.
-In Europe, platinum was first written about in the 1500's.
+Both platinum and palladium are considered among the rarest of metals in the earth's crust.
+Historically, palladium was discovered recently in the early 1800s, while platinum was used by pre-Columbian Indigenous people in Central America, who made artifacts out of a platinum and gold compound.
+In Europe, platinum was first written about in the 1500s.

 Palladium was first used in jewelry in 1939 to alloy platinum.
 Palladium is actually more rare than platinum and is found only in a few mines around the world.
 Though palladium has been used in jewelry production for decades, palladium wedding bands have become particularly popular over the past fifteen years.

 In fact, since January 2010, palladium has been officially recognized as a precious metal.
 Any palladium wedding ring more than a gram in weight is legally required to be hallmarked.